-- 9.11 The village centres should be located as generally identified on Map 07. - 9.12 The village centres should be multi-purpose spaces that provide community gathering space throughout the year and support efficient and active connections to the parks and open space system, the pathways and trails system, main streets, and the residential areas of Elbow View. - The village centre on the north side of the Plan 9.13 should provide views to the Elbow River valley and should provide direct public access to the Elbow River valley through the pathways and trail system, ramps and/or stairs. - 9.14 The village centre on the south side of the Plan should provide direct public access to adjacent parks and open spaces, and pathways and trail system, where possible. - The village centres should be of sufficient size to 9.15 host community events such as concerts or farmers markets, while also maintaining the small-town aesthetic and human-scale design. - Village centres should include public art to act 9.16 as landmarks and to enhance the public realm. - Village centres should provide shade elements 9.17 as part of the public realm, and may include trees, public art, awnings, and/or other appropriate design solution. - 9.18 Ownership, maintenance and operation of the village centres shall be determined at local plan stage.
+- 9.11 Village Centres should be located as generally identified on Map 07. - 9.12 Village Centres should be multi-purpose spaces that provide community gathering space throughout the year and support efficient and active connections to the parks and open space system, the pathways and trails system, main streets, and the residential areas of Elbow View. - 9.13 Village Centre on the north side of the Plan should provide views to the Elbow River valley and should provide direct public access to the Elbow River valley through the pathways and trail system, ramps and/or stairs. - 9.14 Village Centre on the south side of the Plan should provide direct public access to adjacent parks and open spaces, and pathways and trail system, where possible. - 9.15 Village Centres should be of sufficient size to host community events such as concerts or farmers markets, while also maintaining the small-town aesthetic and human-scale design. - 9.16 Village Centres should include public art to act as landmarks and to enhance the public realm. - 9.17 Village Centres should provide shade elements as part of the public realm, and may include trees, public art, awnings, and/or other appropriate design solution. - 9.18 Ownership, maintenance and operation of the Village Centres shall be determined at local plan stage.

-- 9.19 Local plans shall be required to support applications for development within the core area. - 9.20 Local plans shall further refine the exact land use boundaries for the core area, including the location of the village centre. - 9.21 Local plans should provide: - a) architectural and community design guidelines, specific to the core and village centre, that promote human-scale and street-oriented design, and should address, at a minimum: - i) building materials and palette; - ii) design that supports a small-scale town centre aesthetic, promotes active transportation, and responds to the streetscape and public realm;
+- 9.19 Local plans shall be required to support applications for development within the Core area. - 9.20 Local plans shall further refine the exact land use boundaries for the Core area, including the locations of the Village Centres. - 9.21 Local plans should provide: - architectural and community design guidelines, specific to the Core and Village Centre, that promote human-scale and street-oriented design, and should address, at a minimum: - building materials and palette; - ii) design that supports a small-scale town centre aesthetic, promotes active transportation, and responds to the streetscape and public realm;

-- iii) the provision of streetscapes and small-scale public and private spaces that support patios, decks, small gatherings and events; - iv) local/native planting standards and street trees. - b) an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated for parks, open space, and recreational amenities within the residential area; - c) a detailed active transportation strategy that identifies trails, sidewalks, and bicycle lane locations, as well as connections to the larger local and regional active transportation network and parks and open space system; and - d) a transportation analysis addressing the need for an efficient vehicular and pedestrian network within, and external to, the core area.
+- iii) the provision of streetscapes and small-scale public and private spaces that support patios, decks, small gatherings and events; - iv) local/native planting standards and street trees. - b) an analysis of open space and recreational needs and opportunities to determine the amount and location of land to be dedicated for parks, open space, and recreational amenities within the Residential area; - a detailed active transportation strategy that identifies trails, sidewalks, and bicycle lane locations, as well as connections to the larger local and regional active transportation network and parks and open space system; and - a transportation analysis addressing the need for an efficient vehicular and pedestrian network within, and external to, the Core area.